SamsonNeyo/SamsonNeyo/README.md

-## Hi there 👋, My name is Samson Neyo Obur.
+## Hi there 👋, I'm Samson Neyo Obur.
-### I am a Full-Stack Developer and Graphic Designer.
 I am a Full-Stack Developer.
 I love learning and collaborating with others, I strive for excellent design and creativity.
 _____________________________________________________________________________________________
 ![I am a Full-Stack Developer At VinecomConnect.LTD](https://pbs.twimg.com/profile_banners/1432410298699460612/1725472585/1500x500)